 The State Historic Property Tax (SPT) program offers a substantial reduction in the state property tax assessment for eligible owners.
 This fifteen-year agreement requires maintenance of the property according to federal and Arizona State Parks Board standards and limited to property used for non-income producing activities.
 In order to qualify for the SPT program, the property must be listed on the National Register of Historic Places either individually or as a contributor to a historic district.
 The program is managed by the State Historic Preservation Office (SHPO) in conjunction with Arizona's county assessor's offices.
 The SHPO determines program eligibility and monitors property maintenance, and the county assessor enacts tax classification changes, manages issues of property value, and tax calculation.
 Properties must meet the minimum maintenance standards established by the Arizona State Parks Board.
 The SPT program is governed by ARS § 42-12101 and ARS § 42-12102 through §42-12108 (39 KB PDF), and is operated according to rules established in the Arizona Administrative Code (12-8-306) (114 KB PDF).

-Applications can be obtained from your County Assessor's Office (21 KB PDF) or the SHPO.
-The application can also be printed from this website.
+Applications can be obtained from your County Assessor's Office (21 KB PDF) the SHPO or by clicking here.
+The application can also be printed from this website from the link below.
 The application requires two photographs (showing a front view and an angled view of the front and one side of the property; see this example (605 KB PDF)) and should be mailed or delivered to the county assessor’s office by June 30th in order to be enrolled for the following tax year.
 (For example, an application approved by August 1, 2004 will qualify a property for the reduction in the 2005 tax year.)
 Please DO NOT submit Polaroid photos.
 Standard 4x6 snapshots or digital photographs printed out are both acceptable.
 Applicants are notified within 30 days whether or not the property has been certified into the program.
 At the same time, the County Assessor’s Office is notified of the disposition of the application.

 If you have questions regarding the SPT Program, please see the documents listed below, or contact SHPO at (602) 542-4009.